Diophantine tori and nonselfadjoint inverse spectral problems

 The plan of the paper is as follows.
-In section \ref{assumptions}, we recall the setting and technical assumptions of \cite{HSV} needed to apply one of the main results of that paper.
-In section \ref{QBNF}, we review the normal form construction in the present context, using some notation and methods due to S. V{\~u} Ng{\d{o}}c, and discuss symmetries and uniqueness of the normal form.
-In section \ref{spectralasymptotics}, we recall the spectral asymptotics of \cite{HSV} in a precise form, which is the basis of the inverse result.
-Finally, in section \ref{Main}, we prove our main result.
+In Section \ref{assumptions}, we recall the setting and technical assumptions of \cite{HSV} needed to apply one of the main results of that paper.
+In Section \ref{QBNF}, we review the normal form construction in the present context, using some notation and methods due to S. V\~u Ng\d oc, and we also discuss symmetries and uniqueness of the normal form.
+In Section \ref{spectralasymptotics}, we recall a spectral asymptotics result of \cite{HSV} in a precise form, which is the basis of the inverse result.
+Finally, in Section \ref{Main}, we prove our main theorem.

 {\bf Acknowledgements.} I would like to thank Michael Hitrik for suggesting the problem and for his patient guidance with this paper.
 Thanks also to San V\~ u Ng\d oc for some helpful comments, as well as allowing us to include some elements of an unpublished exposition of the normal form construction in Section \ref{BNF}.
 For a similar presentation in the case of the Birkhoff normal form near a nondegenerate minimum, see \cite{CN}.
 Thanks as well the anonymous referees for suggesting several improvements to the exposition.